kyguney/ai-image-post-generator/README.md

 - **API Keys:** You will need to obtain and configure API keys for the following services:
   - [Chooch AI Vision Studio ImageChat API](https://app.chooch.ai/feed/sign_up/)
   - [OpenAI API](https://platform.openai.com/signup)

+#### For Asset Customization

+- **Node.js:** Node.js version 16 or higher.
+This is necessary for certain development tasks and running build scripts that may be part of the plugin.

+- **Composer:** Ensure you have Composer installed for managing PHP dependencies.

 Please make sure that your WordPress environment meets these requirements to ensure smooth operation of the AI Image Post Generator plugin.